psaikido/hugle.uk/pages/yarn/070-glassed.md

 started berating the policeman
 as people streamed
 out of the pub
-an old nurse too me
+an old nurse took me
 by the elbow
 and quietly lead me
 into an ambulance